Education and Child Study

 EDC 341 The Child in Modern Society (4 Credits)

 What does it mean to be a successful child or have a successful childhood in modern society today?
 This interdisciplinary course helps students develop a theoretically, historically and culturally informed perspective on childhood and child development and use this knowledge to think about and address the dilemmas that confront children and families in modern societies.
 Students examine how the experience of childhood is shaped by the interplay of family, schooling and wider culture by drawing on directed field observations and experiences.
-Prerequisite: 235 or permission of the instructor. {S}
+Prerequisite: EDC 235 or equivalent. {S}

 Fall, Spring, Variable